from paper prototype to playtest.

 approved across the whole cohort.

-Student work and identity stay on European, GDPR-native infrastructure — nothing a foreign company can switch off mid-semester.
+Student work and identity stay on European, GDPR-native infrastructure that no foreign company can switch off mid-semester.
 One deployment serves every studio, and it's the AI build tool a games programme can actually clear with its data-protection office.